luketpeterson/atomspace-bootstrap-guide/contents/03_atomese_programming.rst

 .. note:: :code:`TrueLink` and its mirror-twin :code:`FalseLink` are atoms that always evaluate to true (or false).
 As used above, it's equivalent to saying "if (true)" in another language, and thus it gives me a concise way to demonstrate the behavior of the :code:`CondLink` atom.

-This :code:`PutLink` expression appears fairly simple but there is a lot going on here, and some of it is subtle and non-obvious.
+This :code:`PutLink` expression appears fairly simple but some of the behavior is a bit subtle and non-obvious, and it tripped me up badly at first.
-Understanding :code:`PutLink` is critical to internalizing a key Atomspace concept, i.e. learning how to think about atoms that represent data vs. atoms that represent transformations and operations that can affect the data.
+Understanding :code:`PutLink` is critical to internalizing a key Atomspace concept, i.e. learning how to think about atoms that represent data aka program state vs. atoms that represent operations that can affect the data.
-In another programming language, we would call that "code".
+In another programming language we would call these "data" and "code".

 Remember both kinds of atoms live in the Atomspace, and there isn't a simple rule about whether an atom is "data" or it's "code".
 Often it can feel like everything is all mixed together.
 This is a source of tremendous flexibility, but remember, with great power comes great responsibility ;-)